-Advance praise for Abigail Thomas’s upcoming memoir “What Comes Next and How to Like It,” to be published March 24, 2015 by Scribner.
+Check out the Reviews section for reviews by The Economist, The Chicago Tribune, LA Times, The Minneapolis Star Tribune, The Washington Post, The Boston Globe and many others for Abigail Thomas’s newest memoir “What Comes Next and How to Like It,” published on March 24, 2015 by Scribner.

 “What Comes Next and How to Like It is a beautifully felt, deeply moving memoir, the best work yet by a woman who has already done some of the best work in the field.
 It’s about friendship, and the shocks friendship can endure when it’s true and deep.
 It’s about the rueful pleasures (not to mention the jarring pitfalls) of getting old.
 It’s about enduring tragedy, sickness, and loss.
 Thomas speaks of these big things by scattering the ordinary jewelry of everyday life: loving dogs (even when they chew your most precious possessions), Googling old boyfriends, rescuing an orphan mouse, and trees that try to grow in the crack between boards.
 Small speaks for large here, in a calm voice that talks to the mind while it fills the heart.
 Abigail Thomas is the Emily Dickinson of memoirists, and so much of this book’s wisdom is between the lines and in the white spaces.
 It may only take you two days to read, but the impact will stay with you for a long, long time.
 Abigail Thomas fills memory with living breath.”